brockgoodall/SearchForStoreItemMcLarenHelmet/README.md

 # SearchForStoreItemMcLarenHelmet
-A python script that searches that McLaren website for a replica Lando Norris 1:2 scale helmet
+A python script that searches that McLaren website for a replica Lando Norris 1:2 scale helmet.

+For required libraies, see the "requirements.txt" file